ricardojoserf/covert-tube/README.md

 Lately I have been reading about malware using Youtube for controlling their setting remotely.

 For example, Casbaneiro started to abuse YouTube to store its C&C server domains.
 Each video on the channels used by the thread actor contains a description and at the end of these there is a link to a bogus Facebook or Instagram url containing the C&C server domain ([Welivesecurity blog](https://www.welivesecurity.com/2019/10/03/casbaneiro-trojan-dangerous-cooking/)).

-A second example is Numando, which abuses it by encrypting the data in the title of the Youtube videos ([Welivesecurity blog](https://www.welivesecurity.com/2021/09/17/numando-latam-banking-trojan/)).
+A second example is Numando, which abuses it by encrypting the data in the title of the Youtube videos ([other Welivesecurity blog](https://www.welivesecurity.com/2021/09/17/numando-latam-banking-trojan/)).

 Knowing this I decided to create a PoC to test the control of remote systems uploading videos to Youtube but, instead of using the title or the description, using the content of the video.
-It allows to execute any command, but it could be used to change some settings.
+It allows to execute any command, but it could be used to change some settings remotely.